Cai-Ming-Yu/CMY-Script-Encryption-Obfuscator/README.md

 - Theory supports all Linux and Android

 ## Warning
-- Do not use on all kinds of harmful files, 彩铭羽 will not be responsible for any harmful time caused by the use of this tool.
+- Do not use on all kinds of harmful files, 彩銘羽 will not be responsible for any harmful time caused by the use of this tool.
 - Do not use them on binary files unless you convert them to strings or place them at the end of the encrypted file.
 - Do not use in a production environment.
 - If it works well, order a star for the project.